titusn/StackKataRspec/README.md

-Start with an empty stack
+X Start with an empty stack
-Define pop on an empty stack
+X Define pop on an empty stack
-Define push on an empty stack
+X Define push on an empty stack
 Define pop on a non-empty stack
 Define multiple pushes and pops